 - a.
-Decisions for academic dismissal shall be made by the Dean of Academic Affairs.
-Decisions will be based on maintenance of full- time status, GPA, and/ or student's demonstrated performance. - Any student who has not earned a minimum 2.0 GPA at the end of a semester during which the student is on academic probation is liable for dismissal from the College. - c.
-Any student who fails a prerequisite course in their
+Decisions for academic dismissal shall be made by the Dean of Student Success.
+Decisions will be based on maintenance of full-time status, GPA, and/ or student's demonstrated performance. - b.
+Any student who has not earned a minimum 2.0 GPA at the end of a semester during which the student is on academic probation is liable for dismissal from the College.

-- vocational program may not advance to the next semester.
-They may also be dismissed from the college. - d.
-Any student who has not earned a minimum GPA of 1.0 at the end of a semester will be dismissed. - e.
-Any student who earns a GPA between 1.0 and 1.49 at the end of a semester is liable for dismissal. - f.
-Students dismissed from the College will be given the opportunity to be considered for readmission following one semester's absence from the College.
+- c.
+Any student who fails a prerequisite course in their vocational program may not advance to the next semester.
+They may also be dismissed from the College. - d.
+Any student who has not earned a minimum GPA overall and/or in their major of a 1.00 during a semester will be dismissed. - e.
+Any student who earns a GPA between 1.00 and 1.49 overall and/or in their major during a semester is liable for dismissal.